lumeland/lume.land/cms/configuration/collections.md

 convert hyphens to spaces and apply other small tweaks.
 For example, the document name `/this-is-a-page.md` is converted to the label `This is a page`.

-### create & delete
+### create, edit & delete

-Useful if you don't want to create and/or delete items in the collection (because it has a fixed length).
+Useful if you don't want to create, edit and/or delete items in the collection (because it has a fixed length).

 ```ts